mahoney1/test/acl_trading.md

 Then click on the **UPDATE** button on the bottom left to update the business network with the new rule.

-7. Next, switch identity (in the id Registry) to  the identity `regId101` and click 'Use Now'
+7. Next, switch identity (in the Id Registry) to  the Regulator identity `101` and click 'Use Now'

 8. Check you can indeed see the Historical records (which shows our previous transactions - then click on 'view record' for any system type transaction activity such as `AddAsset` or `AddParticipant` - as someone that is a Regulator, you should be able to see this activity.